evanry99/HvZ_Backend/README.md

 4. Run the program with IIS Express, it will open a new localhost swagger site.
 Here you can test the APIs with CRUD (create, read, update and delete).
-You can take a look at the API documentation on how to use the API.
+You can take a look at the API documentation on how to use the APIs.

 ## Contributing